 Peg Woffington, as Herstory describes her, is the opposite to Peig Sayers.
-The classic rags to riches story, Margaret (Peg) Woffington went from eking out a living as a door-to-door watercress saleswoman and prostitute to an international star.
+In the classic rags to riches story, Margaret (Peg) Woffington went from eking out a living as a door-to-door watercress saleswoman and prostitute to an international star.

 Following her father’s death, Peg’s family became impoverished.
 Her mother took in washing, and Peg sold watercress outside Trinity College.
 It is said that she was walking through a marketplace as a pre-teen and happened upon Madame Volante – a famous tight-rope walker – who asked Peg’s mother permission to take her in as an intern.
 In around 1730, Madame Volante featured Peg, as “Polly Peachum,” in a production of John Gay’s “The Beggar’s Opera,” which launched her career.

 She was a true professional, performing when ill and stepping in for others at the last minute.
 It was on such an occasion that she took over the role of Ophelia in “Hamlet,” at Smock Alley Theatre, in 1737.
 It was then she truly became a star.
 She began playing ‘breeches’ roles playing male characters in both Dublin and London.

 She had a very public affair with the famous actor David Garrick, one of the top actors in the world, and played Ophelia opposite his Hamlet and Goneril to his King Lear, in Smock Alley.